crate/cloud-howtos/docs/import-data.rst

 Import data in the Admin UI
 ---------------------------

-If your data isn't publicly available or is in a format unsupported by URL import in the Cloud Console, you will have to import manually from the Admin UI.
+If you prefer, you can use a ``COPY FROM`` statement to import data directly into your CrateDB Cloud cluster.

 .. _prerequisite: